Skip to content

 Namecheap hosting review

 The final Managed WordPress Hosting Plan is the Supersonic Plan.
 This is the largest of the managed plans offered by NameCheap.
-The cost of this plan is only $19.88 a month with the first month costing a small £2.40/$3.
-If you wish to be billed annually for this plan you will save 50% on the first year as it will only cost £39.90/$49.82 with the original price being £79.10/$98.76.
+This plan costs only $19.88 a month, with the first month costing a small £2.40/$3.
+If you wish to be billed annually for this plan, you will save 50% on the first year as it will only cost £39.90/$49.82, with the original price being £79.10/$98.76.

-Just like the Starter and the Turbo managed plans all features mentioned above such as the free domain and 24/7 support
+Like the Starter and the Turbo managed plans, all features mentioned above, such as the free domain and 24/7 support.

-Once this plan is renewed it will the orginal price of the plan will be billed.
+Once this plan is renewed, the original price of the plan will be billed.

 Namecheap hosting review